 During that event, a new Miss Point Mallard is crowned, who then becomes a major contender for the title of Miss Alabama.
 Throughout the year, Bank Street is closed off the third Friday of each month for music, crafts vendors, and car shows.

 With so many reasons for visitors to flock to Decatur, it is only natural that great eating establishments have made a name for themselves as well.
 Some Decatur restaurants have served both residents and visitors for generations, while others are rising stars in the culinary world.
 All are worth sampling and are eager to welcome hungry diners.
-Here they are listed in order of their appearance in Decatur.
+So if it’s your first time visiting, below they are listed in order of their appearance in Decatur.

 The 9 Best Decatur Alabama Restaurants

 Big Bob started cooking barbecue for his friends in 1925, while he still worked for the railroad.
 His smoked meats became so popular that friends suggested he quit his day job and just barbecue full-time.
 By the early 1950s, he and several family members had joined the effort and opened a storefront near the present location on 6th Ave SE.
 By 1987, the restaurant’s popularity had grown enough to justify a much larger restaurant next door with a greatly-expanded kitchen.

 Their high quality pork and ribs are notable menu choices, but the smoked chicken drenched in white sauce is what put Big Bob over the top in most minds.